Threats to Connecticut Tree and Forest Health

 • Building of subdivisions.

-The Center for Land Use Education and Research (CLEAR) is dedicated to examining Connecticut's forest fragmentation.
-On the CLEAR website you can view changes by individual town or by the overall loss of Connecticut forests since 1985.
+The Center for Land Use Education and Research (CLEAR) is a source of information on forest fragmentation in Connecticut.
+On the CLEAR website, you can view forest fragmentation by individual town or statewide, and you can observe the overall forest fragmentation patterns in Connecticut since 1985.

 • Prevent the spread of invasive plants and insects: do not dispose of living ornamental plants, fish, animals, or insects in ecosystems such as water bodies or forests.